BumjunPark/DHDN/README.md

 MATLAB

 # Data
-We used [DIV2K](http://www.vision.ee.ethz.ch/~timofter/publications/Agustsson-CVPRW-2017.pdf) dataset for training.[download](https://data.vision.ee.ethz.ch/cvl/DIV2K/)
+We used [DIV2K](http://www.vision.ee.ethz.ch/~timofter/publications/Agustsson-CVPRW-2017.pdf) dataset for training. [download](https://data.vision.ee.ethz.ch/cvl/DIV2K/)
 To generate training patches, use the matlab codes in ./data
 We used Kodak and BSD datasets for test datset.
 These datasets also needs to be modified by matlab codes in ./data to use our test codes.